user7723/enigma-machine/README.md

 # Enigma machine model

 ### Description
-Enigma is a command line program that (very inefficiently) encrypts your data either from a file or from `<stdin>`, and writes its output to a specified file or to `<stdout>`.
-It does not abide by the constraint of 26 symbols from the original hardware implementation, and it's capable to map all characters from the ASCII range.
-All the characters that fall out of the supported range will simply filtered out from the input.
+Enigma is a command line program that (relatively inefficiently) encrypts your data either from a file or from `<stdin>`, and writes its output to a specified file or to `<stdout>`.
+It does not abide by the constraint of 26 symbols from the original hardware implementation, and currently it maps not the characters, but the bytes that represent them, so it's capable of encrypting text constituted with any set of characters.

 It is supposed to be executed in the following way:
 ```